Hanna Helynen, Siltakylä, Finland

 In May 2007 Brea had her second litter and female Brückendorfer Riska stayed at home with me.
 With Reija I trained some searching, also trialed once without result, but finally I gave up because it was too difficult to find time for training in my life situation once I returned back to work from child care leave in January 2013.
 Since then Reija was a pet and took us out for walks :).
 Reija gave birth to Brückendorfer T litter in Christmas week 2009.
 In January 2017 she got very aggressive lymphoma and was put to sleep.
 Our Princess was so dear to me and my daughter's best companion.

 I have been more or less involved in club activities too.
 I have been active in the Kymenlaakso subdivision of the Finnish Dobermann Club since its foundation in 1992, also as the secretary for several years.
 I have done the layout of the Finnish Dobermann Club's magazine "Dobermann" since 2002 (excluding years 2008 and 2013-2014) and 2005-2006 I was also the chief editor of the magazine.
 I was awarded the Finnish Dobermann Club's golden medal in 2010.
-Our kennel was awarded Finnish Dobermann Club's Breeder of the year in 2010 and 2016.
+Since beginning of 2020 I am a member of Finnish Dobermann Club's breeding committee.

 I was a board member and member of the breeding committee of the Finnish Manchester Terrier Club and also the chief editor of the club magazine for some years, but since my own Manchester moved out I have been less involved in the breed.